 Secure evidence from a crime scene.

-Employment of police and detectives is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of police and detectives is projected to grow 3% from 2021 to 2031.
 The continued need for public safety is expected to lead to new openings for officers, although demand may vary by location.

 This certificate is designed for students pursuing their A.A.S. in Criminal Justice who wish to gain the understanding and experience needed to plan and respond to natural or manmade disasters.
 Learn versatile approaches by building an educational base of knowledge, professional development through structured learning, and essential responsibilities of preparedness, leadership, and planning.
 Enhance your skill set and become more marketable in the workforce with the Emergency Management Certificate.